unreal-art/us-visa-bot/README.md

 ## 🚨 Important Notes

+### Indian Visa Portal Specific Information

+- **Official Portal**: This system works with the official Indian visa portal at [usvisascheduling.com](https://www.usvisascheduling.com/)
+- **Portal Transition**: The US Embassy in India transitioned to this new platform in 2023
+- **Support Contact**: For technical issues, contact support-india@usvisascheduling.com
+- **Portal Updates**: The portal may undergo updates that could affect automation

 ### Legal and Ethical Considerations

 - ⚠️ **Use Responsibly**: This tool should only be used for legitimate visa applications
-- ⚠️ **Terms of Service**: Ensure compliance with visa portal terms of service
+- ⚠️ **Terms of Service**: Ensure compliance with usvisascheduling.com terms of service
 - ⚠️ **Rate Limits**: The system includes built-in rate limiting to be respectful
 - ⚠️ **No Guarantees**: This tool does not guarantee successful bookings